Hyundai Motor's record $10 billion bid for trophy property alarms investors

 "Even taking into account competition with Samsung, the bid price is excessive," Kim said, adding that he expected it to cost another $6 billion to develop the property.

-Hyundai Motor Co (005380.KS) shares fell 9 percent, their biggest drop in three years, after the bid was announced by the seller, state-run Korea Electric Power (KEPCO) (015760.KS).
-Sister firm Kia Motors (000270.KS) closed 7.8 percent lower and parts maker Hyundai Mobis Co (012330.KS), also in the bid group, declined 7.9 percent.
+Hyundai Motor Co shares fell 9 percent, their biggest drop in three years, after the bid was announced by the seller, state-run Korea Electric Power (KEPCO).
+Sister firm Kia Motors closed 7.8 percent lower and parts maker Hyundai Mobis Co, also in the bid group, declined 7.9 percent.
 Between them, the three lost nearly $8 billion in market value on Thursday.

 Although Hyundai Motor Group has plenty of cash, Hyundai Motor Co and Kia, which together rank fifth by global auto sales, have been posting slowing profits as a strong local currency saps overseas earnings.